pipeforce/pipeforce.github.io/docs/api/commands.md

 ## drive.save ``v1``
 ----------
-Saves the content of the body to one or more files in Drive.
-The content of the body can be a single pipeline resource or a pipeline resource collection.
+Saves the content of the body to Drive.
+The content of the body can be a content object (= single file) or a content collection (= folder of files).In case the body is not a content object, it will be tried to convert it to such a content object.

 [Try online.](https://try.pipeforce.org/#/commandform?command=drive.save:v1)